 Step 4.
 From the right-side pane, double-click on the “Disable context menus in the Start Menu” setting.

-If, after changing the Group Policy, still right-click on the Start menu or the Start button could not be activated, then it might change were made in your registry file.
+If, after changing the Group Policy, you’re still unable to right-click on the Start menu or the Start button, someone might have changed your registry file.
 To enable the right-click on the Start menu, do the following:-

 Step 4.
 Once the Registry Editor is opened, navigate to the following path:-